Cheri DiNovo: Federal party leadership bid

 In the wake of the October 2015 federal election, in which the federal NDP fell from second to third place, DiNovo was critical of Tom Mulcair's leadership of the federal NDP and of what she viewed as the party's centrist course under his leadership.
 DiNovo openly supported a leadership review of Mulcair's stewardship of the federal party at the party's April 2016 convention and called for the NDP to reaffirm its socialist principles.
 After Mulcair was defeated in the leadership review, DiNovo announced she would run as an "unofficial candidate" in the 2017 federal NDP leadership election on June 7, 2016, rather than pay the required fee of $30,000.
-She also announced that she will not be running for re-election to the Ontario legislature in the 2018 provincial election.
-However, on June 13, 2016, she announced that her candidacy will be moving from unofficial status to official status, stating that her campaign will begin fundraising when the leadership election rules are finalized in July 2016.
+She also announced that she would not seek re-election to the Ontario legislature in the 2018 provincial election.
+However, on June 13, 2016, she announced that her candidacy would be moving from unofficial status to official status, stating that her campaign would begin fundraising when the party finalized the leadership election rules in July 2016.
 DiNovo announced on August 2, 2016, that she was withdrawing from the race for health reasons after having recently suffered two small strokes.
 She later endorsed Manitoba MP Niki Ashton's campaign.